Skip to main content

 All numbers in the export refer to the selected filter and date range (last 30 days by default).

-• main table: tap the “Export” button next to the date range and confirm the amount of data.
+• Main table: Click the “Export” button next to the date range and confirm the amount of data.

-The CSV contains the aggregated data from the report, including the following:
+The CSV contains aggregated data from the report, including:

-• “all metrics” summary: Number of spaces, Views, Viewers, Contributors, Engaged Users, New content, Edits, Deleted content, Comments, Likes (on content), Likes (on comments), Watches.
+• “All metrics” summary: Number of spaces, Views, Views of trashed content, Total views, Viewers, Contributors, Engaged users, New content, Edits, Trashed content, Comments, Likes (on content), Likes (on comments), Watches.

 JavaScript errors detected